The structure of a minimal $n$-chart with two crossings II: Neighbourhoods of $\Gamma_1\cup\Gamma_{n-1}$: Introduction

 The purpose of our research is a classification of surface links by using charts.
 However we do not classify ribbon surface links.
-It is known that any chart $\Gamma$ decomposes a ribbon chart and a main part of a chart, ${\rm Main}(\Gamma)$ by C-I-M1 moves and C-I-M2 moves.
+It is known that any minimal chart $\Gamma$ decomposes a ribbon chart and a main part of a chart, ${\rm Main}(\Gamma)$ by C-I-M1 moves and C-I-M2 moves (see Section~\ref{s:Prel} for the definitions of ${\rm Main}(\Gamma)$, C-I-M1 moves, and C-I-M2 moves).
 We want to classify charts (modulo ribbon charts) up to C-move equivalent and we want to find a new minimal chart.

-A closed edge without vertices is called a {\it hoop}.
-An edge with two black vertices is called a {\it free edge}.